 Carrer del Poeta Cabanyes, 25, Poble Sec district

-This is another small Tapas bar, although this one has no kitchen nor chairs in sights, you’ll be eating standing up which is the traditional way to eat tapas.
+This is another small Tapas bar, although this one has no kitchen or chairs in sight, you’ll be eating standing up which is the traditional way to eat tapas.
 It serves Montaditos (check what this type of tapas is about here “all there is to know about Tapas”).
-This family business only use high quality conserve food for their toppings.
-The owner calls himself a chef without a kitchen and if you are lucky enough he’s going to invent some nice tapa on the spot for you.
-They have their own brown beer brewed and imported from Belgium and the sensational base of theirs is quite a secret of its own.
-I recommend the smoked salmon and cream cheese, the anchovies and piquillo, artichoke and caviar and king prawn ones they are simply divine!
+This family business only use high quality conserve foods for their toppings.
+The owner calls himself a chef without a kitchen and if you’re lucky enough, he’ll invent a nice tapa on the spot for you.
+They have their own brown beer brewed and imported from Belgium and the sensational base of theirs is a secret all of its own.
+I recommend the smoked salmon and cream cheese, the anchovies and piquillo, artichoke and caviar and king prawn ones, they are simply divine!
 The place is always fully packed, like any good tapas place, so don’t be shy, squeeze in!

 3. El Xampanyet / La Puntual

 Carrer de Montcada, 22, Born district